ninioArtillero/ninioartillero.github.io/_posts/2025-04-15-lh-kickstart.md

 cabal build liquidhaskell
 ```

-This _should_ build, but cabal is know to have its quirks.
+This _should_ build, but cabal is known to have its quirks.
 If it does, proceed
 to the next section.
 If it doesn't, carefully check the installation
 documentation at the source repository and the documentation site.
 It is possible that your current cabal library version does not